slkiser/lineSpectraVibration/README.md

 d = 2/N
 ```

 The script utilizes a timer class `TicToc()` which behaves very similarly to MATLAB's `tic` `toc`.
-For all 6 algorithms, results of time taken, and frequency and their respective amplitude estimates are given.
+For all 6 algorithms, results of time taken, frequency and their respective amplitude estimates are given.

 At the end, a plot is created comparing the discrete Fourier Transform (via FFT), Unitary ESPRIT, and DeepFreq frequency and amplitude estimates.

-The vertical black dotted lines correspond to the true normalized wrapped frequencies and the horizontal line corresponds to the correct amplitude.
+The vertical black dotted lines correspond to the true normalized wrapped frequencies and the horizontal black dotted line corresponds to the correct amplitude.

 ![Image of plot](https://github.com/slkiser/lineSpectraVibration/blob/main/plot.png)